DuendeSoftware/docs.duendesoftware.com/IdentityServer/v6/docs/content/quickstarts/js_clients/js_without_backend.md

 [the GitHub
 repository](https://github.com/IdentityModel/oidc-client-js/tree/release/dist)
 and download the JavaScript files.
-Once downloaded, copy them into *~/wwwroot* so they can be served up by your application.
+Once downloaded, copy them into *~/wwwroot* so they can be served by your application.

 ### Add your HTML and JavaScript files
 Next, add HTML and JavaScript files to the *wwwroot* folder in the